k0001/pipes-network-tls/README.md

 # pipes-network-tls

-Utilities to deal with TLS-secured sockets using the **pipes** and **pipes-safe** libraries.
+Utilities to deal with TLS-secured network connections using the **pipes** and **pipes-safe** libraries.

 Currently, only TCP sockets are supported.

 Check the source or rendered Haddocks for extensive documentation.